inovex/android-espresso-example/README.md

 This repository contains some examples and helper functions to run espresso tests on your device.

+It's used for a blog entry on http://www.inovex.de (written in german)

 ## Steps
 1. Disable Animations within the Developer Options for your test device
-2. `gradle connectedUitestsDebugAndroidTest`
+2. Run the tests with flavor Uitests: `gradle connectedUitestsDebugAndroidTest`
-3. There is no third step
+3. That's it

 ## License